 Here are five essentials that you should get in place early.

-1. Get Cost Estimates Based on Your Specific Plans
+1. Estimate Costs Based on Your Specific Plans

 The fear of going over budget is by far the biggest worry for people taking on a build project.
 While ultimately the only arbiter of the final build cost is the builder or project manager, having a good detailed estimate of the costs based on your specific plans can be a good way to manage expectations.